stradivari96/stradivari96.github.io/content/posts/software-google.md

 > Diversity is necessary to design properly for a comprehensive user base.

-> Bias is the default.
-Diversity is necessary to design properly for a comprehensive user base.
-Inclusivity is critical not just to improving the hiring pipeline for underrepresented groups, but to providing a truly supportive work environment for all people.
+> Inclusivity is critical not just to improving the hiring pipeline for underrepresented groups, but to providing a truly supportive work environment for all people.

 > Product velocity must be evaluated against providing a product that is truly useful to all users.
 It’s better to slow down than to release a product that might cause harm to some users.